View list of causes.

 Excessive Friction on Eye Lids During a Blink

-Fibrotic Tissue Blocks the Meibomian Glands (Periductal Fibrosis)
+Fibrotic Tissue Constricts the Meibomian Glands (Periductal Fibrosis)

 Graves’ Disease, Hyperthyroidism